 - Harm to Social and Human Rights

 Monsanto, the primary company responsible for the production of GMOs, has hit the cover of the news quite a few times.
 Whether it be for anti-trust/monopoly issues to not properly informing consumers with GMO labels on products in grocery stores and food markets.
-The Monsanto company motto might be “Producing more, conserving more, improving lives.”, but the company’s actions lead to a different interpretation.
+The Monsanto company motto might be “Producing more, conserving more, improving lives”, but the company’s actions lead to a different interpretation.
 This company is designed to maximize profits, not benefit the general population.
 This business model was innovated to deceive farmers into economic dependence on Monsanto, which would never allow farmers to go back to “normal farming” after their land has been taken over by the RoundUp product.

 - Harm to the Environment

 The environment is an ongoing concern in this day in age.
 With GMOs in the picture now, environmental concerns such as pollution and wildlife.
 Pollution is on the rise, but even more with the use of GMO crops.
-In North America where GMO crops of soybean, cotton, and maize are grown on acres of land, the amount of weed killers have continued to rise.
+In North America where GMO crops of soybean, cotton, and maize are grown on acres of land, the number of weed killers has continued to rise.
 This increase can be seen by the growth of sales of RoundUp as well as the company’s expansion with new factories being built.
 Wildlife is frequently harmed by the human race.
 For example, in the U.S., there has been a large reduction of the well-known Monarch butterfly due to losing their habit by the use of RoundUp Ready GMO crop with the weed killer: glyphosate.